 Making Things Easier for Bonding With Your Baby

-- Having that first baby is the biggest transition and can be very difficult for a couple to get accustomed to.
+- Having that first baby is the most significant transition and can be difficult for a couple to get accustomed to.
 The only advice I can personally give is to have patience with one another and let each person care for their child the way they feel best.
-Don’t try to force your partner into doing things your way, let them feel as if they are a great mom or dad; even if you think they don’t always do things perfectly.
+Don't force your partner into doing things your way; let them feel like they are a great mom or dad, even if you think they don't always do things perfectly.

-- Mother-baby bonding: A mother will be spending a lot of time bonding with her baby, especially if she is nursing she will need some help around the house.
-Get a helper or get hubby to help as much as possible.
+- Mother-baby bonding: A mother will spend a lot of time bonding with her baby, especially if she is nursing; she will need some help around the house.
+Get a helper or get your hubby to help as much as possible.

 - Take a few weeks off and spend time alone as a family.
 Take the phone off the hook if you have to!

 What Are the Things That May Stand in the Way of Bonding?